Full-Length Plays

 For information on rights, see CONTACT.

 A woman, propelled by the memory of her mother's rescue from the Holocaust, is drawn to help asylum seekers in the U.S. As she attempts to understand and navigate the asylum system of the 21st century, she encounters a rich mosaic of people, especially women, who are fleeing persecution and others determined to welcome them.
-The stories unfold in monologues by a range of characters -- an accompaniment trainer, a lawyer working on the border, a lesbian who is assaulted in Russia, the director of a safe house for asylum seekers, a South American woman who reported corruption seeking refuge with her daughter, a Middle Eastern man forced to find a new home, a woman from Cameroon caught in civil strife, a former Hmong child refugee who heads an organization for Asian Americans."This play is gorgeous, with a depth of character and a beautiful economy of words."
+The stories unfold in monologues by a range of characters -- an accompaniment trainer, a lawyer working on the border, a gay woman who is assaulted in Russia, the director of a safe house for asylum seekers, a South American woman who reported corruption seeking refuge with her daughter, a Middle Eastern man forced to find a new home, a woman from Cameroon caught in civil strife, a former Hmong child refugee who heads an organization for Asian Americans."This play is gorgeous, with a depth of character and a beautiful economy of words."
 David Winitsky, Artistic Director, Jewish Plays Project.
-"What a rich and important play.... an incredibly powerful piece of work." ~Adam Immerwahr, Artistic Director, Theatre J 8w, 1m.
+"What a rich and important play.... an incredibly powerful piece of work." ~Adam Immerwahr, Artistic Director, Theatre J 8w, 1m. (with crosscasting, 5 or 6, ie 4 w, 1 m; or 5 w, 1 m)

-Wellstone Center/Neighborhood House, St Paul, MN, January 2023; Semi-Finalist, O'Neill Theatre Center Playwriting Conference; Finalist, Theater J Trish Vrandenburg Jewish Play Prize 2021; Finalist Selection, Jewish Plays Project 2022; Remember the Women Institute, excerpts; Jewish Plays Project, audiocast excerpts; Theatre Unbound, Mpls. (postponed, Covid19); Play Readings With Friends; Julia's Reading Room, League of Professional Theatre Women(excerpt); Flanbwayan Haitian Literacy Center, NYC, class (excerpt);
+Wellstone Center/Neighborhood House, St Paul, MN, January 2023; Semi-Finalist, O'Neill Theatre Center Playwriting Conference, 2022 and 2024; Finalist, Theater J Trish Vrandenburg Jewish Play Prize 2021; Finalist Selection, Jewish Plays Project 2022; Remember the Women Institute, excerpts; Jewish Plays Project, audiocast excerpts; Theatre Unbound, Mpls. (postponed, Covid19); Play Readings With Friends; Julia's Reading Room, League of Professional Theatre Women(excerpt); Flanbwayan Haitian Literacy Center, NYC, class (excerpt);

 Grants: Rimon Foundation (research, production); Alliance of Jewish Theatre (AJT).
 Developed in collaboration with director Carolyn Levy in Minneapolis, and with support of the Rimon Foundation.